 Aluminium giant’s Metallurgical Testing Laboratories achieve ISO/IEC 17025:2005 general requirements for the competence of testing and calibration laboratories.

-United Arab Emirates: The commitment of Emirates Global Aluminium (“EGA”) to continual improvement and standardisation has led to the accreditation of the organisation’s Laboratories to ISO/IEC 17025:2005 (General requirements for the competence of testing and calibration laboratories), in the field of Metallurgical Testing.
+United Arab Emirates, 01 March 2016: The commitment of Emirates Global Aluminium (“EGA”) to continual improvement and standardisation has led to the accreditation of the organisation’s Laboratories to ISO/IEC 17025:2005 (General requirements for the competence of testing and calibration laboratories), in the field of Metallurgical Testing.
 The certificates were presented to Abdulla Kalban (MD & CEO: EGA) by the Director of Dubai Accreditation Centre (“DAC”), Amina Ahmed Mohammed, on 18 February 2016, in the presence of EGA senior management and core implementation team members.

 Commenting on the accreditation, Kalban said “Currently, the standardisation of best practices is one of the key elements that brings measurable value to EGA’s operations.
 It reflects EGA as a strong brand by delivering consistency in quality of the products manufactured at both our operational sites, in Jebel Ali and Al Taweelah respectively.
 This accreditation is an important milestone for EGA’s Metallurgical Testing activities, as it attests to our competency levels.”